Motion picture content rating system: Canada

 Film ratings in Canada are a provincial responsibility, and each province has its own legislation, rules and regulations regarding rating, exhibition and admission.
 Ratings are required for theatrical exhibition, but not all provinces require classification for home video.
 In the past there was a wide range of rating categories and practices in the various provinces; however, the seven rating systems—with the exception of Quebec—now all use categories and logos derived from the Canadian Home Video Rating System (CHVRS).

 Classifications used outside Quebec

 The categories are mostly identical to the CHVRS with a few minor variations.
 In the provinces that require classification of video formats, supply of 14A and 18A films is restricted to customers above those ages.
 In the case of theatre exhibition, children are admitted to 14A if accompanied by an adult.
 In British Columbia, Saskatchewan (administered by the British Columbia Film Classification Office), Alberta and Ontario children are also admitted to 18A films if accompanied.
-Children over the age of 14 are admitted to 18A films in the Manitoba and Maritime provinces if accompanied by an adult.
+However, children under the age of 14 are prohibited to view 18A films in the Manitoba and Maritime provinces even if accompanied by an adult.
 The Maritimes and British Columbia (along with Saskatchewan) also provide an "A" classification for adult content.
 Some provinces, such as Nova Scotia, reserve the right to prohibit films altogether.